binoyPeries/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

     !!! note
         Runtime configurations are supported starting from `component.yaml v1.1`.

-        When an environment variable value is specified using `connectionRef`, the connection's environment variable is renamed to the environment variable name defined in the `configuration` section.
+        When an environment variable value is specified using `connectionRef`, the connection's environment variable is renamed to the environment variable name defined in the `configurations` section.
 For example, in the sample `component.yaml` file given above, the `CHOREO_HR_CONNECTION_SERVICEURL` variable in the `hr-connection` is renamed to `HR_SERVICE_URL`.

 === "Version 1.0"